redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 ```

-8. Switch to ***trainee*** user to create the Docker network, add scripts, and build/run the VNC image.
+8. Switch to ***trainee*** user to create the Docker network, add scripts, and build the initial VNC Docker image and run it as an unconfigured (vanilla) container.

 ```bash
 sudo su - trainee